andrerip/employee-maintenance/README.md

 ## How to start the server on Debug Mode

-1. Open the terminal and run `npm run debug`
+> Open the terminal and run `npm run debug`

+# How to run the tests (Unit and Integration)

+> Open the terminal and run `npm run test`

+To run with "watch" enabled:

+> Open the terminal and run `npm run test:watch`